metaesque/meta/README.md

   - using the Meta type system, we have the following variants:
     - *str : can be null
-    - &str : cannot be null
+    - &str : cannot be null  (unless we special-case it)
     - @str : storage space
     - str: same as &#str?